Skip to main content

 "I guess it’s another name for me."

 "Barristra babu?"
 Aniruddha laughed at her pronunciation.
-But the day Bondita came from school and addressed him properly, he had felt bad.
+But the day Bondita came from school and addressed him properly, he felt bad.

 "You say Barristra."
 He said, "That's good, different from everyone else."
 The ten-year-old girl had nodded.